On 9th of May 2018, Addy Osmani shared Guess.js during Google I/O 2018. His talk can be found here.

 I am very thankful to the Angular team for their assistance during the alignment to the latest changes introduced to the framework.
 They are a constant inspiration!

-President Rumen Radev awarded me with a diploma for the award "John Atanasoff", which is given to young scientists with globally impactful contributions to the development of computer science and software engineering.
+President Rumen Radev awarded me with a diploma for the award "John Atanasoff", which is given to young scientists and professionals with contributions with global impact to the development of computer science and software engineering.

 The second award, that the President awarded me with, is for the development of a project with wide social impact.